 10 Things to Do in Cádiz in August

-Summer is the ideal season to discover Cadiz and its paradisiacal beaches and August collaborates with that goal because it is the hottest month of the year in the city, but it is also the time of festivals, patron saint festivals and other events that set the pace for visitors.
+Summer is the ideal season to discover Cádiz and its idyllic beaches, and August is perfect for this because it is the hottest month of the year in the city, but it is also the season for festivals, patron saint celebrations, and other events that set the pace for visitors.

-Among the best things to see and do in Cadiz in August are the Horse Races on the beaches of Sanlúcar, the soccer matches of the Ramón de Carranza Trophy, the Fiesta de los Cañonazos and the magical sunsets that the clear summer skies provide.
+Among the best things to see and do in Cádiz in August are the horse races on the beaches of Sanlúcar, the Ramón de Carranza Trophy soccer matches, the Fiesta de los Cañonazos (Cannon Fire Festival) , and the magical sunsets offered by the clear summer sky.

 1. Watch the Sanlúcar Horse Races

-The beaches of Sanlúcar de Barrameda are also known as the Hippodrome of Sanlúcar, because in addition to the crystal-clear waters and golden sands that glitter on the coast, they are used as a track for the Sanlúcar Horse Races, a local tradition that takes place every year during the month of August.
+The beaches of Sanlúcar de Barrameda are also known as the Sanlúcar Racetrack because, in addition to the crystal-clear waters and golden sands that adorn the coast, they are used as a track for the Sanlúcar Horse Races, a local tradition that takes place every year during the month of August.

-This centenary event gathers the best Andalusian horses in each edition, which compete between the beaches of Bajo de Guía and Las Piletas, when the sun begins to fall and on dates delimited by the tide calendar of each year.
-If you want to attend the races you can buy a box or visit the beach, where the show is free.
+This century-old event brings together the best Andalusian horses, which compete between the beaches of Bajo de Guía and Las Piletas, when the sun begins to set and on dates determined by the annual tide calendar.
+If you want to attend the races, you can buy a box seat or visit the beach, where the show is free.

-At the end of the races, prizes are awarded to the winners and the winning horse is immortalized in a photograph that is placed in the Town Hall.
-The Sanlúcar Horse Races are very important because they mark the formal beginning of summer on the coast of Jerez and an unavoidable summer tradition for all the people of Cádiz.
+At the end of the races, prizes are awarded to the winners and the winning horse is immortalized in a photograph that is displayed in the Town Hall.
+The Sanlúcar Horse Races are very important because they mark the formal start of summer on the coast of Jerez and are an unmissable summer tradition for all the people of Cadiz.

 Details of interest

 • When...
-In August of each year according to the tide calendar.
+In August each year, according to the tide calendar.

 • Where**...** On the beaches of Sanlúcar de Barrameda.